Nadheesh/ml-exp/README.md

 # py-scripts
-Set of usefull python scripts for machine learning, bayesian learning and plotting.
+Set of useful python scripts for machine learning, bayesian learning and plotting.